christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Pretty sure
 #### BETPOP HF3A P6
 Pretty sure
+There is another one, that has a rougher cut, maybe the one that was scanned and measured was collected at the end of 2023 GS.
 ####BETPOP HF4 P9
 RESAND
 Microscope: too many years and don't know any ring that could be false.
 Not super confident because goes to 2015...
 #### BETPOP WM7 P3
 Not sure, because goes to 2015, but sanding is pretty good.
 Microscope.
 Looked up and will resand.
+Microscoped: outer ring not well defined, so called false.
+Medium confident.
 #### BETPOP WM P1
 Pretty sure
 #### BETPOP WM7 P2